 The first festival took place in the 1960's and was an instant success.
 It is currently a one day event, but will be expanded to two days beginning in 2016.

-The festival is sponsored by the local Rotary Club and is held each year in beautiful San Antonio City Park.
+The festival has been sponsored for more than 50 years by the local Rotary Club and is held each year in beautiful San Antonio City Park.
+As of 2017, the festival apparently has a new sponsor: The Thomas Promise Foundation.

 There are all kinds of activities celebrating the rattlesnake and the gopher tortoise, an endangered Florida creature that is protected by federal and state law.